Children’s Dentistry – Glenpool, OK

 Drs.
-Mohanna and Georgy recommend that the first children’s dentistry visit occur when your child acquires his or her first tooth.
-Visits before the age of four are called happy visits, and are designed to get kids accustomed to the dental office as well as educate both child and parents on how to maintain good oral health at home.
-In these visits, your child may be asked to sit on your lap during the examination.
-As kids get older, children’s dentistry examinations become more extensive and parents may be asked to remain in the reception for part of the visit in order to establish a relationship between your child and the dentist.
+Mohanna and Georgy recommend that your child’s first dental visit should occur when they acquire their first tooth.
+Visits before the age of four are called “happy visits” and are designed to get kids accustomed to the dental office as well as educate both the child and parents on good at-home oral health maintenance.
+During these initial visits for children's dentistry in Glenpool, OK, your child may be asked to sit on your lap during the examination.
+As they get older, the examinations they receive become more extensive, and parents may be asked to remain in the reception for part of the visit in order to establish a relationship between your child and the dentist.

 Children’s Dentistry 101

 A child’s first teeth begin to erupt around 6 months.
 Usually, the lower front two teeth appear first, then the upper four followed by the remaining dentition.
 By the age of 2 ½, a child will have twenty primary teeth, and their dental visits will become very important for maintenance and development.

 Healthy baby teeth are important for food intake, appearance, and speech, but they also maintain space for permanent teeth.
 Around the age of six, children will begin acquiring their permanent adult teeth.